glytoucan/glytoucan/system/registration_flow.md

 ---
-title: GlyTouCan Glycan Registration System
+title: GlyTouCan Registration System Flow
 layout: default
 ---

-* auto-gen TOC:
-{:toc}
+[TOC]

 # Overview
 This document describes the GlyTouCan Registration system and flow, as well as details describing the plugin system.